creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-20-tabular-explainability.md

 * ***Perturbation-based: Shapley additive explanations (SH)*** The SHAP value of each feature was computed.
 The best concept group was defined as that with the largest mean absolute SHAP value

 * ***Attention head aggregation by averaging (AVG)*** This approach employs the teacher network instead of the distilled student and aggregates the heads from each layer by averaging them.
-The best concept group to explain a given prediction was defined as in our proposed MLA model (graph + Dijkstra algorithm)
+The best concept group to explain a given prediction was defined as in the proposed MLA model (graph + Dijkstra algorithm)

 &nbsp;